frankshearar/Home/NuGetizer-Core-Features.md

 Kind| Description
 --- | ---
-Lib, Symbols, Doc|The assembly, symbols (.pdb) and xml documentation files that end up under the `lib` folder inside the package.
+Lib |The assembly, symbols (.pdb) and xml documentation files that end up under the `lib` folder inside the package.
 Metadata|The package metadata, defined in project properties.
 Dependency|The package dependencies.
 Build, Tools, ContentFiles, Native, Runtimes, Ref, Analyzers, Source|The files in the various [known folders](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Packaging/PackagingConstants.cs#L19-L27) in a package. <br/>TBD: maybe we should remove these from the doc for now?
 Not clear how some are used currently?